Ryggskott - Rehcore AB

 • Posture that leans to one side to avoid pain

-Back pain can be caused by several factors, often related to overuse or improper use of the back.
+Lumbago can be caused by several factors, often related to overuse or improper loading of the back.
 Common causes include sudden movements, heavy lifting, poor posture, or prolonged sitting.
-In some cases, underlying conditions such as a herniated disc or osteoarthritis can contribute to the pain.
+In some cases, underlying conditions such as disc herniation or osteoarthritis can contribute to the pain.

-Treatment for back pain focuses on relieving pain and restoring mobility.
-It is important to stay active within the pain threshold, as rest can prolong recovery time.
+Treatment for lumbago focuses on relieving pain and restoring mobility.
+It is important to stay active within the pain limits, as rest can prolong recovery time.
 Painkillers, such as paracetamol or NSAIDs, can be used to manage the pain.
-Physiotherapy with individually tailored exercises can help strengthen the back muscles and improve posture.
+Physiotherapy with individually adapted exercises can help strengthen back muscles and improve posture.
 In some cases, manual therapy or massage may be beneficial.

 Preventive measures

-To reduce the risk of back pain, it is important to maintain good posture and regularly exercise your back and abdominal muscles.
-Avoid heavy lifting and learn to lift correctly, by bending your knees and keeping your back straight.
-Take regular breaks from sedentary work and make sure your workplace is ergonomically designed.
+To reduce the risk of lumbago, it is important to maintain good posture and regularly exercise your back and abdominal muscles.
+Avoid heavy lifting and learn to lift correctly by bending your knees and keeping your back straight.
+Take regular breaks from sedentary work and ensure your workplace is ergonomically designed.

-If the pain is very intense, does not improve within a few days, or if you experience numbness, weakness in your legs, or problems with your bladder or bowels, you should contact your healthcare provider.
-These symptoms may indicate a more serious condition that requires medical evaluation.
+If the pain is very intense, does not improve within a few days, or if you experience numbness, weakness in the legs, or bladder or bowel problems, you should contact healthcare.
+These symptoms may indicate more serious conditions that require medical investigation.

 Frequently Asked Questions (FAQs)